Plastimytes/BackEnd/README.md

 The controllers and routes manage how information is accessed from the database

-A .env file connects the database to the backend
+A .env file connects the database to the backend.